+Playtime is a time when a range of unacceptable behaviours may occur.
 The academy has developed a range of structures to minimise these:

-- The Head of School meets with all support staff termly to review policy/practice and to offer further training as identified. - The academy and playtime charter is displayed on playgrounds and around the school. - On the playground there is a 'Friendship bench' where pupils who are feeling lonely can wait.
-All pupils are taught to approach pupils sitting on the 'Friendship bench' and ask them to join their game. - COVID-19 update: a range of equipment, which is in separate boxes for each group and will be cleaned afterwards, is provided to the group to play with during breaktimes/lunchtimes. - Pupil Parliament groups (school forum and playground) discuss issues which are feedback to Pupil Parliament groups/classes/whole school. - More serious offences will result in immediate removal from the playground.
-A SLT member of staff will be called for and they will miss the rest of their playtime.
-They will be supervised in a suitable place where social distancing measures can be administered.
-Parents/Carers to be informed.
+- The Head of School meets with all support staff termly to review policy/practice and to offer further training as identified. - The academy and playtime charter is displayed on playgrounds and around the school. - Raffle tickets are given out at playtimes by Staff members on duty, Year Six Prefects and Lunchtime Supervisors who have observed positive behaviour.
+Three raffle tickets are randomly selected fortnightly in a Friday's celebration assembly and pupils can choose a prize. - The work of lunch time play leaders helps pupils avoid unacceptable behaviour. - On the playground there is a 'Friendship bench' where pupils who are feeling lonely can wait.
+All pupils are taught to approach pupils sitting on the 'Friendship bench' and ask them to join their game. - Pupil Parliament groups (school forum and playground) discuss issues which are feedback to Pupil Parliament groups/classes/whole school. - More serious offences will result in immediate removal from the playground and missing the next playtime.